worldline/observability-workshop/docs/workshop.md

 ### Logs Correlation
 > aside positive
 >
-> You are probably wondering how to smartly debug in production when you have plenty of logs for several users and by the way different transations?
+> You are probably wondering how to smartly debug in production when you have plenty of logs for several users and by the way different transactions?
 >
 > One approach would be to correlate all of your logs using a correlation Id.
 > If an incoming request has no correlation id header, the API creates it.
 If there is one, it uses it instead.